Best single day in Alaska for families with teens? We think so!

 We were expertly guided by Harrison, a 20-something with superhuman strength, who not only hiked 9 miles with us but did so carrying about 80 pounds of climbing gear!
 Each of us carried our own backpack with a sack lunch and water, sunscreen, bug spray, rain jacket, down jacket, swimsuit (more on that to come), climbing boots, and crampons.
 We hiked about two miles from St. Elias’ office (next to Kennicott Glacier Lodge) to Root Glacier.
 At that point, we slipped on our boots and crampons, which admittedly take a little practice to walk in.
 We hiked up and down the rocky moraine to our first climbing site: an impressive, 100-foot ice face.
 Armed with two ice tools, each of us took a turn climbing.
 Harrison was incredibly encouraging, coaching and belaying from the bottom.
 It wasn’t easy; the smiles of satisfaction that crossed my sons faces were well-earned.
 Even I made it to the top of the ice face!
 The second climb presented a different challenge.
 Harrison lowered the boys into a moulin, a vertical ice shaft, which they then climbed out of.
 Again, high fives at the top told the story.
 Everyone agreed that ice climbing was their single favorite activity out of a jam-packed 16 days in Alaska.
 We’d climb again in a second.

 On the return trip, Harrison and the boys scrambled down a sheer cliff to ice caves situated below.
-I would have liked to see the brilliantly blue ice, but at this point, my legs were like noodles and not to be trusted.
+I would have liked to see the brilliantly-blue ice, but at this point, my legs were like noodles and not to be trusted.
 The boys reported back that the caves were “very cool” and that the climb back to the top “wasn’t that easy.”
+(Translation: that was freakin’ hard!)
 The cost of the all-day private tour was $660/group or $165/person.
 Yes, it’s expensive, but the adventure was worth it.

 When to go?